-This article was originally published by War is Boring on 31 October 2016.
+This article was originally published by IPI Global Observatory on 2 March 2017.

 This article was published by VoxEU.org on 1 March 2017.

-This article was originally published by the Polish Institute of International Affairs (PISM) on 21 October 2016.
+This article was originally published by War on the Rocks on 23 February 2017.

-This article was originally published by Political Violence @ a Glance on 20 October 2016.
+This article was originally published by World Affairs on 20 January 2017.

 During the early years of the Obama administration, conventional wisdom in Washington held that the Israeli–Palestinian conflict trumped everything else in the Middle East, that no problem could be resolved until that one was out of the way.
 “Without doubt,” former president Jimmy Carter said, “the path to peace in the Middle East goes through Jerusalem.”
 The reason, said his former national security advisor Zbigniew Brzezinski, now a professor of foreign policy at Johns Hopkins University, is because, “The Israeli-Palestinian conflict is the single most combustible and galvanizing issue in the Arab world”.